 The Aurangabad City Water Utility Company Limited (ACWUCL) has installed the new flow meters at 39 different water distribution points in the city to check water pilferages and streamline the distribution of water from all distribution points in the city

-Since the installation of the system, the Aurangabad Municipal Corporation has been able to save around 10 to 12 million liters of water per day
+Since the installation of the system, the Aurangabad Municipal Corporation has been able to save around 10 to 12 million litres of water per day

 Skill & Training

 Poorly trained or untrained water/wastewater plant operators can undermine the proper functioning of the best-designed treatment plants through negligent maintenance of mechanical systems, improper supervision of electrical systems, failure to respond appropriately to alarms and warnings, etc.

 With the rural sanitation and water sector in India poised for change and with the new vision for the sector in the 12th Plan, the sector demands newer capacities, skills and orientation of those working in it

 National Rural Drinking Water Programme (NRDWP) envisages providing a multi-level cadre of adequate motivated skilled and trained personnel in rural water supply and sanitation sector

 India faces a shortage of skilled workers, and the government is committed to creating a skilled workforce of 500 million by 2022

 The Ministry of Drinking Water and Sanitation has listed around 20 of the country’s most reputed educational and research institutes/universities as Key Resource Centre (KRCs), and around 20 NGOs, who are working towards water and sanitation sector in rural areas successfully